 Honors Externship Program

 We have partnered with Career Services and the Alumni Association to offer externship experiences.
-These one-week externships take place in January.
+These one-week externships usually take place in January before spring semester begins, or during March break or are sometimes spread out beyond one week.
 If selected, you'll be matched with an NIU graduate or partner.
 They will mentor you and provide first-hand experience in a career you're interested in exploring.
 This program is open to all University Honors students in good standing, regardless of major.
 It's approved for Honors Engaged and Engage PLUS.

 The 2019-20 program has already taken place.
 Information about the 2020-21 program will be available in the fall.